groue/GRMustache/Guides/templates.md

 More loading options
 --------------------

-All methods above load UTF8-encoded templates and partials from disk.
-If this does not fulfill your needs, check [Guides/template_repositories.md](template_repositories.md)
+All methods above load UTF8-encoded templates from disk, with extension "mustache".

+They are handy shortcuts.
+If you have more needs, check the [Template Repositories Guide](template_repositories.md).

 [up](../../../../GRMustache#documentation), [next](partials.md)